Seok Young Hong

 stock returns corrupted by Additive Measurement Error (with Sujin Park and Oliver Linton).

 Journal of Econometrics 191, (2016).
-[Paper Link]
+[Paper]

 • Small Deviations in L2-norm for Gaussian Dependent Sequences